almazid82/Titanic_AI_vs_Human_Decision/README.md

 This project is not just about models.
 It’s about merging logic and emotion to understand how we make decisions—then, and now.

+##Finally, Can this be applied forBangladesh’s Maritime Sector?

+Although the Titanic dataset is historical and foreign, the decision modeling techniques applied (e.g., logistic regression, decision trees) are universally applicable.

+In the context of Bangladesh’s growing shipbuilding and passenger transport industry, AI-based decision systems can:

+- Predict survival chances during maritime accidents.
+- Help in safety protocol planning and risk assessment.
+- Assist in designing smart evacuation systems using real-time data.

+This study can serve as a prototype for building customized AI models using local maritime data in the future.

+Collaboration with Bangladesh Inland Water Transport Authority (BIWTA) or ship companies can bring practical implementation.